vatsjijj/Udin/README.md

 Udin is absolutely not production ready as I quickly assembled the entire language in a single day, there is no error checking or anything so you kinda have to know how to use the language internally to have a good time with it.

-The current version of Udin is `0.3.0`, a major release that requires static typing.
+The current version of Udin is `0.3.1`, a minor release that changes operators.

 `0.3.0` breaks pretty much *everything*, and uses `mypy` for type checking.
 I'd love to implement a custom one in the future though.